sgang007/sgang007.github.io/_posts/2015-12-18-fighting-the-devil.md

 ---
+layout: post
+title: Fighting the Demon
-published: false
+published: true
 ---

-## Fighting the Demon

 Today, I was loitering along my vast city found myself in among the darkest part of the city and bore witness to a very dark and heinous crime- rape.
 The incident overwhelmed me so much that I needed  to form a definitive analysis and try to pinpoint the cause and prevention of any such incident in the future.